PropTechTools/PTT-API-Solutions/ptt-mikro-api.md

 ### Easy integration:

 * Requesttime around **10 sec**
-* User enters all userdata, all userdata is collected and requested in **one request** when pressing the button `Mikrolage abrufen`
+* User enters all userdata, all userdata is collected and requested in **one request** at the end of the Process.

 ### Advanced integration: